Skip to content Skip to main navigation Skip to footer

 How to Merge the Image of a Drawn Signature

-This configuration adds an image of the Signer and Countersigner drawn signature into the body of the signed document.
+This configuration adds an image of the Signer 1, Signer 2, and Countersigner drawn signature into the body of the signed document.

-• As explained with merging signature fields, the font color of all merge code in the Google Doc template should be set to white.
+• Set the font color of all merge fields to white.
 This ensures that the merge code is invisible when sending the document for eSignature.
-Once the document is signed and PDF is created, the image will be displayed on the document.

 • If choosing to merge the Countersigner Image, you will additionally need to configure the following: